Lutwyche

 AreaSearch assessment of residential development activity positions Lutwyche among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers for Lutwyche shows approximately 78 new homes approved annually over the past five financial years, totalling an estimated 392 homes.
+AreaSearch analysis of ABS building approval numbers in Lutwyche shows approximately 78 new homes approved annually over the past five financial years, totalling about 392 homes.
 As of FY-26102 approvals have been recorded.
-On average, 1.3 people moved to the area per dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-New homes are being constructed at an average value of $536,000, reflecting a focus on premium properties.
+On average, 1.3 people move to the area per year for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+The average construction cost value of new homes is around $536,000, suggesting a focus on premium properties.

-This financial year has seen $6.5 million in commercial approvals, highlighting the area's primarily residential nature.
-Compared to Greater Brisbane, Lutwyche has 133.0% more building activity per person, offering buyers ample choice despite recent slowdowns.
-The area's development activity is above national average, indicating strong developer confidence.
-Recent construction consists of 8.0% standalone homes and 92.0% townhouses or apartments, catering to affordable entry pathways for downsizers, investors, and first-time purchasers.
-With around 93 people per approval, Lutwyche reflects a developing area.
-According to AreaSearch's latest quarterly estimate, the area is projected to grow by 484 residents through to 2041.
+This financial year has seen $6.5 million in commercial approvals, reflecting Lutwyche's primarily residential nature.
+Compared to Greater Brisbane, Lutwyche records 133.0% more building activity per person, offering buyers ample choice despite recent slowdowns.
+This high activity level reflects strong developer confidence in the area.
+Recent construction comprises 8.0% standalone homes and 92.0% townhouses or apartments, providing affordable entry pathways for downsizers, investors, and first-time purchasers.
+With approximately 93 people per approval, Lutwyche is a developing area.
+According to AreaSearch's latest quarterly estimate, the area is expected to grow by 503 residents through to 2041.

 Frequently Asked Questions - Development